riemann777/roman-numeral-service/README.md

 # to run full service w/ UI
 To run API, UI, & DB use `docker-compose up -d --build -V`, and to stop services and clean up `docker-compose down`

+once all containers are running, access UI on localhost:3000